Petar Gabrovski: Minister of the Interior

 Gabrovski also sent Alexander Belev, a fellow lawyer and Ratnik whom he appointed to a post in the ministry, to Nazi Germany to make a study of their racial laws.
-He subsequently became associated with the deportation of Jews to extermination camps and most notoriously signed a written agreement to approve the deportation of 20,000 Jews from Macedonia and Thrace on 22 February 1943.
-As none of these Jews had been granted Bulgarian citizenship following the incorporation of those territories Gabrovski told German ambassador Adolf Beckerle that their deportation would be a much simpler matter than any similar attempts against those Jews with citizenship given the relative lack of anti-Semitic sentiment in Bulgaria.
-Ultimately however the plan, as developed by Gabrovski and Belev (who worked under Gabrovski as Commissar of Jewish Questions), was vetoed by the King.
+He subsequently became associated with the deportation of Jews to extermination camps and most notoriously signed a written agreement to approve the deportation of 11,343 Jews from Macedonia and Thrace on 22 February 1943.
+As 12,00 of these Tracian and Macedonian Jews had been denied Bulgarian citizenship because of Bulgarian anti-Jewish legislation following the Nazi and Bulgarian occupation of Thrace and Macedonia, Gabrovski told German ambassador Adolf Beckerle that their deportation to Treblinka would be a much simpler matter than any similar attempts against those Jews with citizenship.
+The plan, as developed by Gabrovski and Belev under the authoritarian, pro-fascist leadership of King Boris III, was partially completed, with 11,363 Tracian and Macedonian Jews deported to Treblinka extermination camp.
+All but 12 of those deported were exterminated there.
+As news spread about the deportation, Bulgarian Jews lead an intensive campaign to stop the second scheduled deportation of the 48,000 Bulgarian Jews to Treblinka that King Boris had originally agreed to.
+The campaign succeeded in forcing King Boris to delay the deportation agreement with Germany.
+King Boris never cancelled the agreement, which was only the "first" deportation planned.

 Fall from power

 Following the death of Boris III Gabrovski served as acting Prime Minister between 9 September and 14 September 1943, whilst the country's main political leaders served as regents for Simeon II.
 He was overlooked for the job full-time however and his position waned from there on as he was seen as too strong a rival for power.